I did it. I quit my job!

 At first, I was pretty set on incorporating pears in the cocktail.
 I tried infusing, muddling, blending and cooking, but none of those techniques brought the best out of those pears.
 I probably should have bought pear vodka in the first place.
 I was stressing about the pear issue when my friends came over for girls night, and those lovely geniuses reminded me of my favorite cocktail from Manifesto called the Beautiful Red Bell.
 Red bell pepper muddled into a cocktail lends sweet peppery notes and a pretty orangey pink hue.
 It’s delightful.

-This red number is a cross between the beautiful red bell and a savory martini I tasted in Denver last month.
+This red number is a cross between the beautiful red bell and a savory spin on a martini I tasted in Denver last month.
 That drink, which I sipped under the pink lights at The Thin Man, was made with a crazy-sounding roasted red pepper, sun-dried tomato, jalapeño and garlic infused vodka.
-I loved it.
+It was a far cry from a classic martini, but I loved it.
 I love this cocktail, too.
 I mixed it up in a hurry this morning and got it just right on my third attempt.
 Of course, the drinks are reserved for tonight since I am a professional.

 This cocktail would be the perfect sweet-and-spicy cocktail to serve at girls night or brunch.
 When you do, invite your friends to join you on RecAPP by Stoli to capture all of your original moments.
 It’s a free app that lets you create video recaps of events and share them with friends.
 Cheers!